Board of Directors

 Martha Krisel, Esq.: Legal Committee

-Prior to joining Nassau County, Krisel served as the Village Attorney in Rockville Centre for ten years; she has also taught at Hofstra Law School and represented indigent children and convicted criminals for New York City’s Legal Aid Society.
+Prior to joining Nassau County, Krisel served as the Village Attorney in Rockville Centre for ten years; she has also taught at Hofstra Law School and has represented indigent children and convicted criminals for New York City’s Legal Aid Society.

 Richard Newman: Finance Committee, Donor Development Committee